Tennessee vs. Ole Miss: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +2200

-- Sportsbooks rate Tennessee higher (ninth-best in the country) than the computer rankings do (12th-best).

-- The Volunteers have had the 44th-biggest change in terms of their national championship odds, improving from +3000 at the beginning of the season to +2200.
+- Tennessee is ninth-best in the country in terms of its odds to win the national championship (+2200), but only 12th-best, according to computer rankings.

-- Tennessee's chances of winning the national championship, based on its odds, are 4.3%.
+- Tennessee has a 4.3% chance of winning the national championship, based on its moneyline odds.

 Ole Miss Futures Odds